 In Bath you are spoilt for choice when you need a good cafe!
 For a quick gluten free lunch, a slice of gluten free cake and a coffee or a gluten free nibble to grab on the go, I’ve compiled a list of some coeliac-friendly cafes location in Bath and the surrounding area.

 Picnic Coffee, 9 Saracen Street – Cake: thick chocolate, silky caramel and buttery shortbread mmmmm…they always seem to have a huge selection of gluten free cakes whenever I pop into this cafe and they do a decent cup of coffee too.
-They also have some dairy free cake options and a display that minimizes cross-c0ntamination.
+If you are coeliac like me, let them know and they can fetch you cake from the back to minimise any cross contamination risk from the main display.

 Society Café, Kingsmead Square and the Corridor – Cake: you will find gluten free cakes amongst the selection here, but I am sometimes a bit nervous about the cross-contamination risk, depending on how they have everything displayed.